present1117/PLTProject/README.txt

 note: 1. if the function is not defined in input code, the function will always return ture.
 2. there may be some private functions that defined by coder

+Limitations:
+1. private functions must be put ahead of action functions definition
+2. only support array with same type of variables